ShadowHawks/ShadowHawks/README.md

  👋 Hi, I’m @ShadowHawks
  I’m interested in Software Development
- I’m currently learning C++ and trying to improve my HTML, CSS, JS, and JAVA skills I’m looking to collaborate on various software projects Just dm me if you want to talk
+ I’m currently learning Python and trying to improve my HTML, CSS, JS, and JAVA skills I’m looking to collaborate on various software projects Just dm me if you want to talk